phinguyen06/ecommerce/README.md

-# ExamHub
+# eCommerce

-ExamHub is plain old java project to create a question and answer application.
-Similar to any survey application out there.
-You can setup any number of questions with multiple choice answer.
+eCommerce is plain old java project with jsp pages to create a shopping cart application with payment processing through paypal api.
+Application can run on any database and jdbc drive.
+What bundled in the application is scripts and drive to run mysql.
 It's a working appliczation that can be replicated with small chances.
-You can standup a new q/a application up quickly.
+You can standup a new application up quickly.

 # Setup